sunilsoni/interviewnotes/oop/oops.md

 - float can be promoted to double

+**Static Binding**
+The ability to associate a specific method call to the method's body is known as binding.
+In the case of method overloading, the binding is performed statically at compile time, hence it's called static binding.
+The compiler can effectively set the binding at compile time by simply checking the methods' signatures.

 Method Overriding
 -------------------
 1. Method overriding is defining a method in the child class with the same method name and same method signature which is already written in the parent class.
 2. Return type of overridden method can be a subtype of the return type of parent class method.
    E.g. If the parent class method returns Vehicle then Subclass’s overridden method’s return type can be any subclass of Vehicle class, for example, Car can be a return type of overridden method in child class.
 (Assuming Vehicle as parent class and Car as a child class of Vehicle class).
 3. It can’t have a lower access modifier.
    E.g. If the parent class method has a protected access modifier then the child class overridden method cannot have a private access modifier, but the public is allowed.
 4. Use @override annotation for the overridden method, so if we don’t follow the overriding rules then the compiler will show the error.
 5. Method overriding is called Dynamic Polymorphism because the method which is going to be called is decided at run time by the JVM.
 6. Static methods can’t be overridden, only instance methods are overridden.